abpframework/abp/docs/en/tutorials/book-store/part-02.md

 }
 ```

-`RoutesService` is a service provided by the ABP Framework to configure the main menu and the routes.
+`RoutesService` is a service provided by the ABP to configure the main menu and the routes.

 * `path` is the URL of the route.
 * `name` is the localized menu item name (check the [localization document](../../framework/ui/angular/localization.md) for details).